 - (b) Security Measures.
 Contractor shall use, at a minimum, industry standard technical and organizational security measures to transfer, store, and process Client’s data.
 These measures are designed to protect the integrity of Client’s data and guard against the unauthorized or unlawful access to, use, and processing of Client’s data.

 3. Term.
 The term of this Agreement shall begin on the date of first purchase of Services by Client and shall continue until the expiration date of hours, which, unless otherwise extended by agreement, is 90 days from first purchase of Services, unless terminated by either Party upon five (5) business days’ prior written notice to the other Party (the “Term”).

 - (a) Timing.
 Client shall pay Contractor in advance of delivery of work related to the Services, in accordance with the plan of Services.
 All pricing is exclusive of taxes, such as sales tax or Value Added Tax (VAT), if applicable.
 Upon renewal of any plan of Services, Client’s credit card may be charged in advance, plus any hours used in excess of the selected plan of Services.
 Regardless of currency, all invoices and payable charges for the Services originate from the State of Texas, County of Travis, and Contractor is a resident of the State of Texas, County of Travis for tax purposes.
 If Client’s credit card is declined, the Services will be suspended until payment is made.

 - (c) Refunds.
-Client will not be charged for unused hours in the plan of Services.
-Client shall contact its account manager to discuss any such instances.
+Client will receive a 50% refund for unused hours in the plan of Services.
+Client shall contact its client success manager to discuss any such instances.

 5. Client Responsibilities.